abhinlr/BookBrary/README.md

 BookBrary - Book CRUD Web Application
 BookBrary is a web application for managing book details.
 It provides functionalities for creating, reading, updating, and deleting book records.
 The front end is built using Angular with Bootstrap and reactive forms for creating book details.
 The back end is powered by LoopBack 4, Node.js, and Express, with MongoDB as the database.
-Unit testing for the backend is performed using Mocha and Chai.
+Unit testing for the backend is performed using Mocha.

 Prerequisites
 Before running the application, ensure you have the following software installed: